RedstoneBoy/frenchvanilla/README.md

     - Works on nether trees
     - Only works on logs connected to naturally generated leaves (for overworld trees)
     - Can be enabled per-player
+- Unpath

-Each feature can be disabled using the config.
+    - Right click a path block with a shovel to turn it into dirt Each feature can be disabled using the config.